 - Withdrawal limits: The maximum amount you can borrow from your 401(k) is $50,000 or half of the vested amount, whichever is less.
 Some plans also have a minimum amount you have to withdraw.
-If you had an outstanding loan from the plan during the one-year period before you take out your new loan, the maximum amount you can withdraw will be reduced.
+If you had an outstanding loan from the plan during the one-year period before taking out your new loan, the maximum amount you can withdraw will be reduced.

-- Loan term limits: The longest you’ll have to pay back a 401(k) loan is 5 years, but you may be able to choose a shorter term if it meets your needs.
+- Loan term limits: The longest you’ll have to pay back a 401(k) loan is five years, but you may be able to choose a shorter term if it meets your needs.
 There’s also an exception for borrowers looking to finance a down payment on a home.

 - Potential requirement for spousal approval: Some plans require married folks to show written evidence of spousal approval to take out a 401(k) loan.